markpwns1/jammy/README.md

 ```
 Feel free to inspect the source code of `std/array.jam` to see its full functionality.

 The important part about this, however, is that **arrays are not tables**, they are a class.
-If you just want a normal Lua array-like table, you can use the function `luatable(elements...)`.
+If you just want a normal Lua array-like table, you can use the function `tbl(elements...)`.

 Trying to create an array, however, will throw an error unless you've imported `std.array` using a `use` (or `require`) statement.

 ### Unpack operator
 Any standard Lua array-like table can be unpacked, equivalent to calling the Lua `table.unpack` function, using `...my_table`.
 For example:
 ```
-let x = luatable(1, 2, 3);
+let x = tbl(1, 2, 3);
 let add_three = (a, b, c) => a + b + c;
 print add_three ...x; // prints 6
 ```